-Salisbury has been awarded a 2022 federal Historic Preservation Fund grant for Certified Local Governments from the National Park Service, administered by the North Carolina State Historic Preservation Office (HPO) of the Office of Archives and History.
-The grant award is $24,900, and the City of Salisbury has contributed $17,500 for a total project budget of $42,400.
-The funds will be used to survey 400+ properties within and adjacent to the Salisbury National Register Historic District, which includes properties in portions of downtown, West Square, Chestnut Hill, and West End neighborhoods.
-The city has hired S&ME, a Mount Pleasant, SC based cultural resources consulting firm, to complete the project.
-Heather Carpini, Principal Historian with S&ME, is the Project Manager. /p>
+Salisbury was awarded a 2022 federal Historic Preservation Fund grant for Certified Local Governments from the National Park Service, administered by the North Carolina State Historic Preservation Office (HPO) of the Office of Archives and History to survey 400+ properties within and adjacent to the Salisbury National Register Historic District, which included properties in portions of downtown, West Square, Chestnut Hill, and West End neighborhoods.
+The City hired S&ME, a Mount Pleasant, SC based cultural resources consulting firm, to complete the first portion of the project.

 Frequently Asked Questions